 Shuttle to the Mansion

 Now the fun begins!
 The shuttle will take you to the Graceland estate.
 You will be given a briefing and then be able to enter into the house.

 Tour the House

 The house is a blast from the past!
 It is in pristine condition and is exactly how it was when Elvis lived there.
-On the main floor is the living area, dining area and kitchen.
+On the main floor are the living area, dining area, and kitchen.